PaulXiCao/cpp-module-dual-build/README.md

 Benefit: Changing implementation (i.e. `myHeader.cpp`) does not force recompilication chain (e.g. `myModule.cpp` and whereever it is `import`ed).

+# 05: Collect multiple headers in one wrapper module

+Multiple headers and translation units are collected in one module (+implementation unit).

 # Resources/Ideas

 - switch by CMake option